Celebrations in Gaza as ceasefire takes hold

-Israel and Hamas agree to ceasefire to halt 11-day conflict amid international pressure to end the fighting.
+Israeli security cabinet and Hamas agree to Egyptian-brokered ceasefire to halt 11 days of fighting.

 A ceasefire came into force in the Gaza Strip in the early hours of Friday morning after Egypt brokered an agreement between Israel and Hamas to halt 11 days of conflict.